hsh-elc/grappa-webservice/documents/concept/test_environment/1-1_overall_picture.md

 need WSL and (as a proposal) eclipse as your IDE.
 Some Grappa backend plugins need Gradle as a build tool.
 Grappa will be built using Maven.
 As Java versions you need JDK SE 10 and (for some graders) JDK SE 8.

-* Apache, MySQL, PHP and Tomcat come with the xampp distribution and will run on Windows.
+* Apache, MySQL and PHP come with the xampp distribution and will run on Windows.
 * Eclipse will run on Windows.
 * The Windows subsystem for linux (WSL) will be installed on top of Windows
-* Redis and Docker will run in WSL
+* Redis, Docker and Tomcat will run in WSL
 * Maven will run in WSL
 * Gradle could run in WSL or Windows